Minimum Working Age by State — Complete Guide for 2025

 Minimum working age by state table

-Let’s explore the age and hour regulations on agricultural and non-agricultural jobs by state in the tables below.
+Let’s explore the minimum working age requirements by state (both agricultural and non-agricultural occupations) in the tables below.

 Child labor regulations on agricultural jobs by state

-- The minimum age requirements for agricultural jobs (during or outside of school hours),
+- The minimum age requirements for agricultural jobs,

 - The number of hours a minor is allowed to work per day/week, and